AliSat81/Solidity---Web3/README.md

 The live version of the program :\
 [dApp-token-exchange](https://dapp-token-exchange-alisat.herokuapp.com/ "Heroku")\
 \
-Make sure you have Metamask installed on your browser \
+Make sure you have Metamask installed on your browser and your network set on Kovan testnet ,\
 Also if you on mobile , make sure you use a browser that support web3 . like :\
-  Brave
+Brave \
-  Metamask browser
+Metamask browser \
 Trustwallet browser & etc .

 ## Requirements